Bank Secrecy Act

 - Insurance companies.

-- Other financial institutions (e.g., dealers in precious metals, stones, or jewels; pawnbrokers; loan or finance companies).
+- Other financial institutions (e.g., dealers in precious metals, stones, or jewels; pawnbrokers).

-Some NBFIs are currently required to develop an AML program, comply with the reporting and recordkeeping requirements of the BSA, and report suspicious activity, as are banks.
+Some NBFIs are currently required to develop an AML program, comply with the reporting and recordkeeping requirements of the BSA, and report suspicious activity, as are banks.280Refer to 31 CFR Chapter X for specific regulatory requirements.
 NBFIs typically need access to banking services in order to operate.
 Although NBFIs maintain operating accounts at banks, the BSA does not require, and neither FinCEN nor the federal banking agencies expect, banks to serve as the de facto regulator of any NBFI industry or individual NBFI customer.
 Furthermore, while banks are expected to manage risk associated with all accounts, including NBFI accounts, banks will not be held responsible for their customers’ compliance with the BSA and other applicable federal and state laws and regulations.

 NBFI industries are extremely diverse, ranging from large multi-national corporations to small, independent businesses that offer financial services only as an ancillary component to their primary business (e.g., grocery store that offers check cashing).
 The range of products and services offered, and the customer bases served by NBFIs, are equally diverse.
 As a result of this diversity, some NBFIs may be lower risk and some may be higher risk for money laundering.